 Have you ever been in a situation where you wanted to take steps to improve your energy consumption but didn’t know where to start?
 Maybe you have already heard of Energy Dashboards?

-Today, we would like to introduce you to this reporting tool that can provide you with precious information about your energy consumption, in a form that you can understand it easily and use it as a basis for taking relevant and clear action toward greater energy efficiency.
+Today, we would like to introduce you to this reporting and advanced analytical tool that can provide you with precious information about your energy consumption, in a form that you can understand it easily and use it as a basis for taking relevant and clear action toward greater energy efficiency.

 Energy dashboards are a great type of support at every level of a company.
 Indeed, they will benefit engineers, analysts, energy managers and employees in their effort to improve energy efficiency and meet benchmarking mandates.

-Keep on reading if you are interested in learning more about this fantastic tool and how your company can benefit from its use.
+Keep on reading if you are interested in learning more about this fantastic advanced analytical tool and how your company can benefit from its use.